kyle-import/OpenMine/README.md

 # OpenMine
 A lightweight & open-source minecraft account checker for educational purposes.

-OpenMine will check if all the account credentials (username:password) provided are valid or invalid for Minecraft.
+OpenMine will check if all the account credentials (email:password) provided are valid or invalid for Minecraft.

 ### Windows installation